Frank Hardy: Communist Party of Australia

 Because of his experiences during the Depression, Hardy joined the Communist Party of Australia in 1939.
 Hardy stood unsuccessfully twice as a CPA candidate for public office: in 1953 as a Senate candidate for Victoria, and in 1955 for the seat of Mackellar (NSW) in the House of Representatives.

 Hardy also stood unsuccessfully for the National Committee of the CPA in 1955 and again in 1967.

 Australian Army service

+Hardy was called up for army service and became a member the Citizen Military Force on 22 April 1942.
+He spent more than a year based in the Melbourne area, first with the Area Staff of the 3rd Military District and then as a clerk and draughtsman with the Australian Army Ordnance Corps.
+In June 1943 he transferred to the Second Australian Imperial Force and in July was posted to Mataranka in the Northern Territory with the 7th Advanced Ordnance Depot.
+He later transferred to the 8th Advanced Ordnance Depot and edited the unit newspaper, the Troppo Tribune.
+In November 1944, he was transferred again be an artist for the army journal, Salt.
+He was discharged on 26 February 1945.

-According to Pauline Armstrong, Hardy enlisted in the Australian armed forces on 10 May 1943.
-He was later posted to Mataranka in the Northern Territory which was under "perpetual anticipation" of attack from the Japanese.
-Initially editing and writing a unit newspaper for the Australian army, he was employed as an artist for the army journal, Salt.
-Later his short stories "A Stranger in the Camp" and "The Man from Clinkapella" won competitions, and his work was accepted by Coast to Coast and The Guardian.
+After his discharge, his short stories "A Stranger in the Camp" and "The Man from Clinkapella" won competitions, and his work was accepted by Coast to Coast and The Guardian.
 Many of his early stories were written under the pseudonym Ross Franklyn.